 My real question is, where is the real value to the economy of forgiving this debt?
 Especially since we're likely to put our savings towards things that don't stimulate growth?

-I feel you oh educated and indebted minions.
-I am a farmed-out adjunct making nothing.
+I feel you, oh educated and indebted minions.
+I am a farmed-out adjunct making next to nothing.
 I'm also facing a future where tenure track jobs may not exist.
 But I'm doing it with my eyes open, not expecting the government to come in and wipe out my debts.
-It's not that a PhD in English is "bad" it's that if you do it we can presume you're smart enough to know what you're getting in to.
+It's not that a PhD in English is "bad," it's that if you do it we can presume you're smart enough to know what you're getting into.
 If you're doing it for love of the subject or love of teaching or whatever then that's great!
 I am all for it.
 I just don't think the Feds, and by extension tax payers, should be subsidizing the dream.

-I also don't think we should be giving huge tax breaks to billion dollar corporations, or most farming subsidies, or tax breaks for the rich.
+I also don't think we should be giving huge tax breaks to billion dollar corporations, I'm not for most farming subsidies, or tax breaks for the rich.
 If I don't think others should be getting handouts based on their decisions I have to apply the same standard to us.

 Also, taking it away from the philosophical "are college students valuable or deserving" discussion, can anyone show that this would actually help the economy, aside from this vague idea that we'd then have disposable income, which seems unsubstantiated?
 I know if I had an extra $2,000/month or whatever my household will be paying when I'm done with school, I'd be putting it towards my mortgage or a college fund for the kids.
 I would not be putting much or any of it back into the economy.